 We also participated in a 2 day event organized by the Krabi government officials to clean up the reef, in which we collected over 200kg of garbage and lost fishing nets off the reef.
 Along with our volunteer divers, a total of over 60 Thai divers from all over Thailand worked together to clean up the reef around the Koh Hong Marine National Park area.
 This special event was co-joined by many other organizations and was particularly dedicated to the King’s 87th birthday.

 For the mangrove restoration project, our volunteers worked hard but were extremely fulfilled at Koh Klang with the Mangrove Action Project (MAP).
 They participated in land grafting and planting mangrove saplings with local villagers and got to explore a bit of the neighboring island lifestyle.
 Aside from all the hard work, our volunteers had fun navigating while kayaking through the winding mangrove river of Nong Thale.
 We also started an in house mangrove project at our base camp, where our volunteers worked on species identification and re-planting seedlings that congregated too close together.
 Just like the work we did with MAP, our volunteers also created hydrological paths, and cleaned up trash around the restoration area at our base camp.

 Beach Clean Up

-The next stop was the Phuket Aquarium, where volunteers had a closer look at the fish morphology that they have been learning about during their survey workshops.
-They completed a scavenger hunt that included answering questions about specific fish found there and drawing fish anatomy and markings as they see them swimming through the exhibitions.
+During our visit to Phuket Marine Biological Center (PBMC), our volunteers helped with cleaning turtle tanks, applied medicine on juvenile turtles, as well as observed tube feeding for a non-eating rehabilitating turtle.
+At the Phuket Aquarium, our volunteers had a closer look into the fish morphology that they have been learning about during their survey workshops.
+They completed a scavenger hunt that included answering questions regarding specific fish found there and drawing fish anatomy and markings as they see them swimming through the exhibitions.